 The organizations that receive these grants can then use the money to create programs and other forms of assistance to needy members of the state or local community.

 These organizations usually do not provide low-income households with money directly.
-Rather, they offer qualifying applicants with resources to help them save money.
+Rather, they offer qualifying applicants resources to help them save money.

-For instance, different programs created by these organizations enable recipients to purchase food, afford shelter and/or reduce their utility and medical bills.
-Some examples of these programs include:
+For instance, different programs created by these organizations enable recipients to purchase food, afford shelter, and/or reduce their utility and medical bills.
+While not always referred to as a ‘grant,’ they function similarly.

-• Medicaid.
+- Medicaid.

-• The Low Income Home Energy Assistance Program (LIHEAP).
+- The Low Income Home Energy Assistance Program (LIHEAP).

-• The Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
+- The Special Supplemental Nutrition Program for Women, Infants and Children (WIC).

-• The Housing Choice Voucher Program (often referred to as Section 8).
+- The Housing Choice Voucher Program (often referred to as Section 8).

 About Cheap Health Insurance

-Cheap health insurance may feel difficult to obtain but there are several resources for low-income residents who need health coverage.
+Cheap health insurance may feel difficult to obtain, but there are several resources for low-income residents who need health coverage.

-These resources include Medicare, Medicaid and private health insurance from the HealthCare.gov website.
+These resources include Medicare, Medicaid, and private health insurance from the HealthCare.gov website.

 Both Medicare and Medicaid are health coverage options offered by the federal government.
 However, applicants must meet the eligibility requirements before they can receive health care services.